Austin Dillon: 2019

-2020: Return To The Playoffs
+2020: Return to the playoffs

 On October 28, 2019, Stockman announced he would step down as the crew chief of the No. 3 team at the end of the 2019 season.
 Justin Alexander returned as the No. 3 team's crew chief in 2020 after having served that position in the 2017 and 2018 seasons.

 At Las Vegas, Dillon managed to score his first top-five finish of 2020 and first since the 2018 Consumers Energy 400, coming home fourth.

 On July 19, Dillon broke an 88-race winless streak by claiming his 3rd career victory at the 2020 O'Reilly Auto Parts 500 at Texas Motor Speedway.
 RCR teammate Tyler Reddick finished second to secure an RCR 1–2 finish for the first time since the 2011 Good Sam Club 500.
 It was Dillon's first victory where he led more than the final two laps, as he took the lead with 23 to go and held off Reddick over several restarts.

 On August 15, it was announced that Dillon tested positive for COVID-19, forcing him to miss the Go Bowling 235 at Daytona; Kaz Grala served as his replacement for the race.
 Dillon returned to the No. 3 for the following week at Dover.

 At the Southern 500, Dillon had to start from the rear as a result of unapproved adjustments, later had to take an unscheduled pit stop for a flat tire, and rallied to finish second.
 In the following race, Richmond, Dillon recorded a fourth-place finish, marking the first time in his Cup Series career that he finished in the top five in consecutive races.
-After a 12th-place finish at the Bristol Night Race a week later, Dillon advanced to the Round of 12 for the second time in his career since 2016.
+After a twelfth place finish at the Bristol Night Race a week later, Dillon advanced to the Round of 12 for the second time in his career since 2016.
 He was eliminated following the Charlotte Roval.
-Dillon finished 11th in the points standings.
+Dillon finished eleventh in the points standings.